 Debbie was a State Representative for 4 years before making the jump to State Senator where she has served since 2012 – even becoming the President Pro-Tempore (she was in charge of the State Senate whenever the Senate President wasn’t in the chamber), and serving as Chairman of the Senate Appropriations Committee and a Member of the Health and Rules Committees.

 Throughout her tenure, Debbie has been a champion for domestic violence victims (she herself is a survivor), as well as her constituents.
-Now she’s running for Congress in the Special Election for Arizona’s 8th Congressional District.
+Now she’s running for reelection in Arizona’s 8th Congressional District.

 Last year, Debbie sponsored a bill (which passed and was signed into law by Governor Doug Ducey) where Arizona called for a national Constitutional Convention in order to add a Balanced Budget Amendment (BBA) to the U.S. Constitution.
 Under a BBA, the federal government would be restricted from spending more than it receives in revenue.